-- Acts as the statewide notification center for the State of Minnesota. - Educates facility operators, excavators, and other stakeholders about GSOC and Minnesota Statutes Chapter 216D. - Develops and implements processes to allow the communication between excavators, GSOC, and facility operators. - Maintains a database(s) of state wide maps and facility operator underground facility information.
+- Educates facility operators, excavators and other stakeholders about GSOC and Minnesota Statutes Chapter 216D. - Develops and implements processes to allow the communication between excavators, GSOC and facility operators. - Maintains a database(s) of statewide maps and facility operator underground facility information.